Dadido3/noita-mapcap/README.md

 The rectangle for the full map capture mode is defined in `.../Noita/mods/noita-mapcap/files/capture.lua`.

-## How to do a full map capture minimal trouble
+## How to do a full map capture with minimal trouble

 For the best experience and result, follow these steps: